 How Do Bloggers Get Paid?

 If you’re thinking about “How Do I Get Paid To Blog?” consider that there is a huge market for professional content writers.
-Just think of all those 500 million blogs.
-A big chunk of them are money making or business blogs.
+Just think of all those 500 million sites.
+A big chunk of them are money making businesses.

-These blogs are constantly looking for good content writers.
+These professional sites are constantly looking for good content writers.
 Most sites find it hard to source bloggers with decent writing skills.
 So if you have what it takes, blogging can be a well paid freelance career.

 If you’re looking for a freelance post, these sites are a good place to start:

-It’s also a good idea to search for blog writers or copy writers on Google.
+It’s also a good idea to search for copy writers on Google.
 (Just make sure you select Tools > Any Time > Past Week to avoid spending hours looking through old posts.

 Other Ways Bloggers Make Money